-In some circumstances an authority might not be willing to consider an outline planning application, e.g. in a Conservation Area where the appearance of the development would be an important issue.
+In some circumstances an authority might not be willing to consider an outline planning application, e.g. in a Conservation Area where some or all of details of the development might be important issues.
 If this is the case, they have a month in which to ask the applicant to submit some or all of the reserved matters.
 The applicant can then either submit these or lodge an appeal to the Planning Inspectorate as if permission had been refused.

 Obviously it may be more difficult for neighbours, etc to comment on an outline planning application, but they should do so if they have views to express.
 Once outline permission has been granted, the planning authority has to accept the principle of the development agreed on the site.
-When determining an outline application, the planning authority should impose any conditions relating to the principle required at this stage, e.g. if it is a business and they wish to control the operating hours.
+When determining an outline application, the planning authority should impose any conditions relating to the principle of the development, e.g. if it is a business and they wish to control the operating hours and any of the "matters" not "reserved" for future determination.
 Conditions imposed at the reserved matters approval stage can only relate to the details of the development then submitted, not the principle.